 Find an older friend

-I was reminded again yesterday of how powerful it is to be surrounded by godly women that you can share this life with.
-I have been on both sides of this scenario: #1) the young wife desperately wanting to live for the Lord but having a tough time and needing the wisdom of an older Christian woman, and #2) the Wife and Mom whose kids are older with lots of (not so perfect) experiences to share.
+I was reminded recently of how powerful it is to be surrounded by godly women.
+I have been on both sides of this scenario: #1) the young wife desperately in need of the wisdom of an older woman, and #2) the woman whose kids are older with lots of (not so perfect) experiences to share.

-Oh honey, do not discount the truth that can be learned from an older woman that loves the Lord!
-The things I’ve learned about how to live in the moment from women that have been willing to pour godly counsel into my life instead of what I “wanted to hear.”
-The tough things that normal folk just don’t talk about like submitting to your husband or disciplining your children when it “ain’t” popular!
+Oh honey, do not discount the profound truth that can be learned from an older woman that loves the Lord!
+The things I’ve learned about how to live in the moment from women that have been willing to pour godly counsel into my life.
+The ones that didn’t just say what I “wanted to hear.”
+The tough things that normal folk just don’t talk about.
+Things like biblically submitting to your husband or disciplining your children when it “ain’t” popular!

 Older women likewise are to be reverent in their behavior, not malicious gossips nor enslaved to much wine, teaching what is good, so that they may encourage the young women to love their husbands, to love their children, to be sensible, pure, workers at home, kind, being subject to their own husbands, so that the word of God will not be dishonored.
 Titus 2:3-5

-There’s SO.
-MUCH.
-STUFF that grabs our attention each day.
-I’m here to challenge you to exercise that muscle that I’m calling your “intentional” muscle (yeah, I just made that up).
 Practice being intentional.
 It does get easier.
-I’m certainly not perfect but the Lord knows the desire of my heart and when I begin to stray away into LaLa land, He performs a proverbial yank in my chain to get me back on track.
+I’m certainly not perfect but the Lord knows the desire of my heart.
+When I begin to stray away into LaLa land, He performs a proverbial yank in my chain to get me back on track.

 Yeah, He’s cool like that.
 He’ll do it for you too if you just ask.
 You might enjoy these quotes from famous people about this topic like I did.